Dakshansh-Chawda/fopt_vengeance/README.md

 - dual_analysis:      To determine (and plot) dual zonotope alongside primal zonotope, can sweep just as the zonotope case
 - full_generic_analysis: Uses above scripts and generalizes it upto 3D
 - interactive_3d_plots: same functionality as full_generic_analysis, but the plots are interactive
+- interactive_4d_plots: same as interactive_3d_plots with a heat map for fourth dimension
+- zonotope.ipynb      : notebook with exmample and plots from the draft